pandastrike/orca/README.md

 Orca also provides a REST API service for inspecting results and a web application for visualizing them.

+> From Lance's overview

+### Overview

+ Orca provides tools and a simple protocol for running distributed load tests of any kind of service.
+You supply an NPM-installable package that implements the load test, and Orca arranges for its performance across the desired number of test clients.
+When all steps have been completed, the leader stores the combined results in MongoDB and prints to stdout a BSON query sufficient to locate the results.

+Orca also provides a REST API service for inspecting results and a [web application](http://orca.pandastrike.com/) for visualizing them.

+### Components

+Load testing is managed by two kinds of components, a single leader and many nodes.
+The leader orchestrates the distributed load test and stores the results.
+The nodes perform the actual load testing.

+### Test packages

+An Orca test package is simply a Node.js module which exports a test class.
+The test class must implement a `run` method, in which the load testing work is performed.
+Orca test clients install the package at runtime.

+### Configuration

+Orca uses two configuration files, an environment configuration file which specifies where components can find Redis, Mongo, and the Orca API, and a test specification configuration file which specifies the test to be run, test parameters, etc.

 ## Test packages

 An Orca test package is simply a Node.js module which exports a test class.
 The test class must implement a `run` method, in which the load testing work is performed.
 Orca test clients install the package at runtime, using a reference provided by the test orchestrator.
 Any package reference supported by NPM will work.

+> End of Lance's overview

 ## Orca in action